-Do you find that a relaxing herbal tea in the evening helps you shift down a few mental gears, washing away the stress of a hectic day?
+Do you find that a relaxing herbal tea in the evening helps you wash away the stress of a long and hectic day?

-As an Englishman and an insomniac, it makes sense that I’d drink tea as part of my relaxing bedtime routine.
+As an Englishman and an insomniac, it makes perfect sense for me to drink a relaxing cup of tea before climbing into bed.

 Celestial Seasonings Sleepytime tea is one of the most popular brands of tea for sleep in the United States.
 It’s also growing in popularity in the United Kingdom, and many other countries.

-It’s been my personal favorite nighttime tea for some time now.
-I find it has a delicious taste – soft and rounded even though it’s quite earthy, with no overpowering flavors that jump out.
+It’s been my personal favorite sleep tea for some time now.
+I find it has a delicious taste – soft and rounded even though it’s quite earthy.
 And with a little honey, it’s a lovely tea that helps me unwind at the end of a busy day.

-It also has the added benefit of being soothing on the stomach.
-So when I’ve eaten a little too much rich food, this is the tea to calm both the body and mind.
+It also has the added benefit of being soothing on the tummy.
+So when you’ve overindulged, this is the tea to calm both your body and mind.
 Sleepytime tea contains the following ingredients:

 - Chamomile (42%)